analytikal-minds/the-data-career-playbook/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for considering contributing to Awesome Data Analytics!
+Thank you for considering contributing to The Data Career Playbook!

 To ensure this list remains high-quality, please adhere to the following guidelines.